-To provide areas of the city, on the peninsula and in select off-peninsula locations in alignment with major public transportation routes and near service areas, for a residential neighborhood environment of dwellings on lots of at least 2,000 square feet.
-Townhouse and multi-family dwellings are also permitted, subject to standards encouraging compatibility and context sensitivity to ensure the stability of established residential neighborhoods.
+To provide areas of the city, on the peninsula and in select off-peninsula locations in alignment with major public transportation routes and near service areas, for a residential neighborhood environment of mixed residential dwelling types.
+The RN-5 zone permits a broad range of housing options to accommodate the diverse needs and preferences of Portland's residents and households, including single-family, two-family, three-family, and four-family homes on lots of at least 2,000 square feet, as well as townhouse and multi-family dwellings at a range of densities.
 Select nonresidential uses may also be permitted in the RN-5 zone.

-Minimum lot area Current Draft R-6: 2,000sf RN-5: 2,000sf
+Minimum lot area Current R-6: 2,000sf RN-5: 2,000sf